 Firstly, the relevant market is defined.
 In other words, the market designer is "carving out the arena in which it is going to compete for business" [FA03].
 The market definition thus comprises information about the potential market participants, their geographical positions, their specific needs, and so forth.
-In short, the market definition3 characterizes the demand-side for the market mechanism that is eventually determined by the definition of the trading object.
+In short, the market definition of the definition of the trading object.